NateLehman/minecraft-spot-pricing/readme.md

+> **Note**
+> This fork ports the original CF to deploy a Minecraft Bedrock Edition server.
+I am not maintaining this port.

 # Complete Minecraft Server Deployment (CloudFormation)

 The template contained within this repository can be used to deploy a Minecraft server to Amazon Web Services (AWS) in minutes.
 As the solution leverages "Spot Pricing", the server should cost less than a cent an hour to run, and you can even turn it off when you and your friends aren't playing - saving even more money.